Image

 Strong Negotiation Backed by Trial Readiness

-Focused on One Thing: Protecting Your Future
+Client-Centered Approach Focused on Protecting Your Future

-Manslaughter Defense Strategies in Putnam County, MO
+How Manslaughter Cases are Fought in Putnam County, MO

 A manslaughter charge in Putnam County, MO may be serious, but it’s not a foregone conclusion.
 There are multiple ways to push back, challenge the prosecution, and in some cases get the charges reduced or dismissed altogether.